Real Estate Witch

 💡 Learn more: How Much Do Realtor Fees REALLY Cost?

-If you want to save money on commission, FSBO isn’t the only way.
-Our friends at Clever connect you with top-rated local agents who provide full-service support for your sale for just 1.5%.
+If you want to save money on commission, FSBO isn't the only way.
+Real Estate Witch can connect you with top-rated local agents who provide full-service support for your sale for just 1.5%.

 In the example above, you can sell your home for $13,900 in commission fees — You’ll get the same service as you would from a traditional agent for $6,950 less!